shaunwcolley/1stgroupproject/README.md

 Live link: http://extra-large-step.surge.sh/homepage

-Feel free to register a new account or test out the app using the following credentials:
+Feel free to register a new account or you can test out the app using the following credentials:

 email: hello@gmail.com
 password: Password1